 Aircraft mechanics inspect, repair and maintain airplane equipment including engines, frames, and various electrical and mechanical systems.
 Along with documenting their repairs, these professionals must test aircraft equipment after making adjustments to make sure it's working correctly and safely.
 Some of these mechanics exclusively handle preventive maintenance, while others only work on repairs.
 Aircraft mechanics can also specialize in certain types of aircraft, like jets or helicopters.

 According to the BLS, most aircraft mechanics complete formal training at an aviation maintenance technician school that has been certified by the Federal Aviation Administration (FAA).
 These schools must offer at least 1,900 class hours and often award certificates, though some schools also offer associate and bachelor's degrees in a field related to aviation mechanics.
 The FAA offers a certification program for mechanics, and FAA regulations require that maintenance work on airplanes be performed or supervised by an FAA-certified mechanic.
 Earning certification entails the completion of either a certified training program or 18-30 months of acceptable experience in addition to passage of oral, written and practical exams.

-The median annual salary for aircraft mechanics was $58,370 as of May 2015, according to the BLS.
-Employment was predicted to grow 1% from 2014 to 2024.
+The median annual salary for aircraft mechanics was $62,920 as of May 2018, according to the BLS.
+Employment was predicted to grow slower than average by 3% from 2018 to 2028.
 Job prospects were anticipated to be favorable for graduates of aviation mechanic training programs; however, it's expected there will be extreme competition for jobs at major airlines.

 Industrial Machinery Mechanic